acairns/acairns.co.uk/_posts/accidental-intent-cancelling.md

   - ddd
 ---

 Building software demands engineers regularly evaluate trade-offs.
 We must research different potential solutions and choose the option we believe best suits our needs.
-Since we are all human it's reasonable to assume we will choose an approach which accidentally introduces unforceen challenges from time to time.
+Since we are all human it's reasonable to assume we will choose an approach which accidentally introduces unforeseen challenges from time to time.

 This is known as Accidental Complexity.